88ozzo/my-todolist/Sermon Preaching.md

 As Adam is a prophetic figure of Jesus who is the male image of God, Eve is the prophetic figure of Heavenly Mother who is the female image of God.

+Through the prophecy about Eve, God made known to us that eternal life is given to us by our Heavenly Mother.

+Jesus, too, taught us this fact.

+Let's take a look at Jn chapter 6 verse 39.
+It says...

+_**Jn 6:39 "And this is the will of him who sent me, that I shall lose none of all those he has given me, but raise them up at the last day."**_

+When will Jesus raise them up?
+He said, "Raise them up at the last day," which means to give them life on the last day.

+Let's continue by looking at the next verse.
+It says...

+_**Jn 6:40 "For my Father's will is that everyone who looks to the Son and believes in him shall have eternal life, and I will raise them up at the last day."**_

+WHen did Jesus say He would give them life?
+Again, at the last day!

+Let's take a look at Jn chapter 6 verse 54.
+It says...

+_**Jn 6:44 "I will raise them up at the last day."**_

+Here, He also said He would give them life at the last day.

+_**Jn 6:54 "Whoever eats my flesh and drinks my blood has eternal life, and I will raise them up at the last day."**_

+Jesus repeated even four times that He would give them life "at the last day."
+As Christ, He had power to give them life at that moment.

+However, why did Jesus wait until the last day?

+It is because the Bible prophesies that spiritual life will be given to us by our spiritual Mother, who appears in the last days.

+God foretold His plan of salvation through the six-day Creation.
+The six-day Creation is a prophecy about the six-thousand-year work of redemption.

+By creating Eve on the sixth day, God prophesied that Heavenly Mother would appear at the end of the six-thousand-year work of redemption.

+According to this prophecy, Heavenly Mother appears in the last days and gives eternal life to Her children.

+### Chapter 5

+Let's understand further about Heavenly Mother who appears according to prophecy.
+Let's begin by looking at REv chapter 19 verse 7.
+It says...

+_**Rev 19:7 "Let us rejoice and be glad and give him glory!
+For the wedding of the Lamb has come, and his bride has made herself ready."**_

+The "Lamb," here, represents Jesus (Jn 1:29).
+In His first coming, JEsus appeared alone.
+However, Jesus who is prophesied here is to appear with the "Bride of the Lamb."

+So, this prophecy should be fulfilled at His second coming in the last days.
+Let's continue to examine the prophecies concerning the Bride of the Lamb who appears together with the Second Coming Christ.

+Let's take a look at Rev chapter 21 verse 9.
+It says...

+_**Rev 21:9-10 One of the seven angels who had the seven bowls full of the seven last plagues came and said to me, "Come, I will show you the bride, the wife of the Lamb."
+And he carried me away in the Spirit to a mountain great and high, and showed me the Holy City, Jerusalem, coming down out of heaven from God.**_

+The angel told John he would show him the Wife of the Lamb.
+Then, whom did the angel show him?
+It was Heavenly Jerusalem.

+Therfore, the Bride, Wife of the Lamb, whom the angel showed to John, was the Heavenly Jerusalem.
+Then, who is the Wife of the Lamb, the Heavenly Jerusalem, to us?

+Let's find out in the book of Galatians.
+Gal chapter 4 verse 26.
+It says...

+_**Gal 4:26 But the Jerusalem that is above is free, and she is our mother.**_

+It is said, "The Jerusalem that is above."
+"Above" refers to heaven.
+Who is the Heavenly Jerusalem to us?

+The Bible says that She is our Mother.
+Whom does "our" refer to?
+Isn't it us, God's people, who will be saved?

+The Bible continuously teaches us that we are children of the promise.

+Let's take a look at verse 31.
+It says...

+_**Gal 4:31 Therefore, brothers and sisters, we are not children of the slave woman, but of the free woman.**_

+What should a child call the woman who gave them life?
+Of course, they should call her mother.

+Likewise, the Bible calls the children of promise who will receive eternal life, the children of Heavenly Mother.

+So, if anyone wants to become a child of promise, he should become a child of Mother by having faith in Her.

+Those who do not believe in Heavenly Mother can neither be the children of promise nor receive eternal life.
+The promise of God, eternal life, is completed by our Mother.

+Let's absolutely believe in Heavenly Jerusalem Mother, whom the Bible testifies about, so that we can become God's children of promise receive eternal life, and enter the kingdom of heaven.